-We feel that we have a duty to save the property from further destruction by all means available to us.
-We believe that Boleskine House is an important piece of Scottish heritage, and that it has the potential to bring business into the local economy and to provide outlets for educational resources on Scottish history and heritage.
-Furthermore, we consider that Boleskine House can be transformed from an abandoned and unmaintained plot of land into a place that can serve both local and international communities who share an interest in the house.
+We believe that Boleskine House is an important piece of Scottish heritage, and that it has the potential to benefit the local culture and economy.
+We also hope for the site to provide outlets for educational resources on Scottish history and heritage.
+It is our goal for Boleskine House to be transformed from an abandoned and unmaintained plot of land into a place that can serve both local, national and international communities who share an interest in the house.

-However, it is safe to say that the restoration of Boleskine House will be what is known as a conservation deficit, meaning that it is a loss-making endeavour.
+This means the restoration of Boleskine House will be a conservation deficit, meaning that it is a loss-making endeavour.
 It is for this reason that we will seek whatever assistance we can through publicly accessible grants and crowdfunding campaigns.